Why Do I Procrastinate? ADHD Excuses — and Solutions

-Procrastination has many causes.
-Maybe you procrastinate because you don’t enjoy a task or you find a job too challenging to organize.
-Or you may not know how to get things done.
-I have listed the most common causes for procrastinating and ways to get organized and finish what you start.
+Maybe you procrastinate because you don’t enjoy a task or you find a job too challenging.
+Or you may not know how to get things started.

 1. Procrastination Cause: “I dislike doing the task”